0

 Various locations across London

-Signature burger: We love the Double ShackBurger because one patty simply isn't enough
+Signature burger: We love the Double ShackBurger because often one patty simply isn't enough

 More great burgers to seek out:

-• Filthy Buns (Dalston) - currently popping up with their messy burgers at the Three Compasses in Dalston
+• Filthy Buns (Dalston) - You'll find their messy burgers at the Three Compasses in Dalston

 • Beer & Burger Store (Dalston, King's Cross, Walthamstow, Willesden Green) - Excellent burgers which you can pimp up by adding extra patties